-An intangible asset is derecognized on disposal, or when no future economic benefits are expected from use or disposal.
-Gains or losses arising from derecognition of an intangible asset, measured as the difference between the net disposal proceeds and the carrying amount of the asset and are recognized in statement of profit and loss when the asset is derecognized.
+An intangible asset is derecognised on disposal, or when no future economic benefits are expected from use or disposal.
+Gains or losses arising from derecognition of an intangible asset, measured as the difference between the net disposal proceeds and the carrying amount of the asset, are recognised in profit or loss when the asset is derecognised of an intangible asset

-Intangible assets are amortized over the period of 3 to 5 years on a straight line basis from date they are available for use.
-The estimated useful life of an identifiable intangible asset is based on number of factors including the effect of obsolescence, demand, competition and other economic factors and level of maintenance expenditures required to obtain the expected future cash flows from the assets.
+Intangible assets are amortized over their respective individual estimated useful lives on a straight-line basis from date they are available for use.
+The estimated useful life of an identifiable intangible asset is based on number of factors including the effect of obsolesce, demand, competition and other economic factors and level of maintenance expenditures required to obtain the expected future cash flows from the assets.